syncfusion-content/windowsforms-docs/WindowsForms/SfButton/Appearance.md

 The border can be changed based on the button state by using the Border, HoverBorder, FocusedBorder, PressedBorder, and DisabledBorder properties.

-Follow the code sample for hover border customization.

 {% tabs %}
 {% highlight c# %}
 //Initialize the hover border
 sfButton6.Style.HoverBorder = new Pen(Color.DarkGray, 2);
 {% endhighlight %}
 {% endtabs %}

 ![](SfButton_images/SfButton_img14.jpeg)